 - Submit to brushing

 These are low-risk behaviors an average horse might engage in hundreds of times per day, but as prey animals, horses might also be cautious of newcomers.
 They might balk if the commands are given in a loud voice, and they might be unmoved by physical threats of intimidation.
-A specific approach must be used, and that approach contains the lessons adolescent boys might need.
+A specific approach must be used, and that approach contains the lessons adolescent teens might need.

-Adolescent boys can act up for all sorts of reasons, but for many, poor decisions stem from impulsivity.
-Boys who can’t control their actions and who consistently choose the benefits of the now over the benefits that might come in the future are almost destined to develop a host of poor habits that can follow them into the future.
-For example, in a study in the journal Addiction, researchers found that high impulsivity scores in boys at age 14 resulted in gambling problems in these same boys when they reach age 17.
+Adolescent teens can act up for all sorts of reasons, but for many, poor decisions stem from impulsivity.
+Teens who can’t control their actions and who consistently choose the benefits of the now over the benefits that might come in the future are almost destined to develop a host of poor habits that can follow them into the future.
+For example, in a study in the journal Addiction, researchers found that high impulsivity scores in teens at age 14 resulted in gambling problems in these same teens when they reach age 17.
 Some might also develop drug addictions, as they might choose to experience the immediate joys of drugs without thinking of the dangers their habits might hold at a later date.Impulsivity is a wonderful issue to address in an EAT session, as horses seem designed to provide immediate feedback, and that feedback can be overwhelmingly negative.
-Teen boys who try to force their horses to comply might be met with 1,200 pounds of resistance, and that horse might not be willing to work with the teen as the session progresses.
+Teen teens who try to force their horses to comply might be met with 1,200 pounds of resistance, and that horse might not be willing to work with the teen as the session progresses.
 Teens accustomed to immediate pleasure might learn that they should plan ahead, moving methodically, in order to get what they want.
 It’s a concept that’s easy to discuss in a therapy session, but a horse can demonstrate that lesson in real time.

 - Physical abuse